tkc-vh/tkc-vh.github.io/assets/TKC-VH{2025}/C48-50_VI+EN_V2_Signature-SHA256/README.md

 | `_ TKC_VH {C48-50, Sep-Dec2025} Pillar of t - TRAN KHAC CUONG.docx.sig` | `497797c3966b5bb05342440304956fb2758b7e2324e6542940134e6c35cb12c1` |
 | `_ TKC_VH {C48-50, Sep-Dec2025} Pillar of t - TRAN KHAC CUONG.txt` | `88ac7b2aa266b745141d70224e2501dff8f1619a5a56ba87319259848ff6d65a` |
 | `_ TKC_VH {C48-50, Sep-Dec2025} Pillar of t - TRAN KHAC CUONG.txt.sig` | `1d3a68c40fc7a1572678dd7588bbba55e286ce7d03ba7adced7c720917b7df29` |

----

-## ✅ Verification Overview

-Third parties may independently verify this archive by:

-1. Checking the SHA-256 checksum of the files.
-2. Verifying the GPG signature of the corresponding files.

-- Step 1 — Check SHA-256
-macOS / Linux (Terminal):
-shasum -a 256 "your_book_file.epub"
-Windows (PowerShell):
-Get-FileHash "your_book_file.epub" -Algorithm SHA256

-Compare the computed hash with the matching row above.
-Exact match = the file matches the official release.
-- Step 2 — Verify GPG signature (.asc,  .sig)
-1) Import the public key (one time only): gpg --import "signatures/TKC-VH-public-key.asc"
-2) Verify the signature (example for EPUB): gpg --verify "your_book_file.epub.sig" "your_book_file.epub"

-If you see something like “Good signature from … (TKC-VH)”, it means the file is the signed version and has not been modified since signing.

-✔️ SHA-256 match   +   ✔️ Valid GPG signature ⇒ Author-verified original release.

-If both the checksum and digital signature are valid, the archive can be considered an authentic record issued by the author.

----

-## 🏛 Public Archive & Timestamp

-This directory is publicly hosted on GitHub.

-The GitHub commit history serves as an **independent third-party timestamp**, providing additional evidentiary weight for authorship and integrity claims.

----

-## ⚖️ Legal Notice

-Any modification to the original content, even a single character, will result in a different SHA-256 hash and invalidate the signatures.

-This archive does **not** grant redistribution rights for the original work.
-It exists solely for authentication, verification, and legal reference.

----

-# ⚜︎ © 2026 Tran Khac Cuong & Dieu Tam (TKC&VH)⚜︎
-- All rights reserved.